IUPAC-InChI/InChI_Dev/README.md

   - buffer overruns
   - improperly written conditional statements or bit-wise operations
 - <code>[makefile/makefile32](#MAKEFILE)</code> files and <code>Microsoft&reg; Visual Studio</code> projects/solutions have been updated and revised
+- `__isascii/isascii` macro support provided for all compilers

 <strong>Security issues fixed</strong>:

 - 5 buffer overflow issues due to use of large array dimensions
-- 114 security bugs related to improper `NULL` pointer dereferencing which might cause crashes or exits
+- 129 security bugs related to improper `NULL` pointer dereferencing which might cause crashes or exits
 - 39 memory leaks
 - 530 potential applications of optional [bounds checking functions](#BCF)

-Additionally, 26 potential security issues have been marked for further revision.
+Additionally, 29 potential security issues have been marked for further revision.

 <strong>Other issues fixed</strong>:

-- 2456 bugs and issues have been addressed:
+- 2480 bugs and issues have been addressed:
   - type conversions and mismatches
   - removing redundant variables and/or code
   - addressing `Clang/LLVM` warnings